Binance to quit Netherlands after failing to register

-It is the latest in a string of setbacks for Binance including the June 5 decision by the U.S. Securities and Exchange Commission (SEC) to charge the company with evading securities laws.
+It is the latest in a string of setbacks for Binance including the Jun 5 decision by the US Securities and Exchange Commission (SEC) to charge the company with evading securities laws.
 Binance disputes the SEC charges.

 A spokesperson for Binance, which had been operating in the Netherlands without permission from regulators, said that the company had tried "many alternative avenues" to meet Dutch registration requirements.